prefapp/charts/charts/argo-workflows-operations/README.md

 - `cluster_name`: The name of the MongoDB Atlas cluster.
 - `action`: The action to perform on the MongoDB Atlas cluster (`start` or `pause`).

+#### Inputs Configuration for `datadog-unmute-mute-monitors`

+The `datadog-unmute-mute-monitors` feature should define the following input parameters:
+- `secret_namespace`: The namespace of the Kubernetes secret containing the Datadog API key and APPLICATION_KEY.
+- `secret_name`: The name of the Kubernetes secret containing the Datadog API key and APPLICATION_KEY.
+- `monitor_ids`: The list of monitor IDs to unmute or mute.
+- `action`: The action to perform on the Datadog monitors (`unmute` or `mute`).

+#### Inputs Configuration for `uptimerobot-resume-pause-monitors`

+The `uptimerobot-resume-pause-monitors` feature should define the following input parameters:
+- `secret_namespace`: The namespace of the Kubernetes secret containing the UptimeRobot API key.
+- `secret_name`: The name of the Kubernetes secret containing the UptimeRobot API key.
+- `monitor_ids`: The list of monitor IDs to resume or pause.
+- `action`: The action to perform on the UptimeRobot monitors (`resume` or `pause`).

 ### Example Values File

 ```yaml